abaratif/replicated/README.md

 	nose2 -v
 ```

-### API Spec

-This project uses flask-swagger to provide a clear API specification.
-The API spec lives at the ```/api/v1.0/spec``` endpoint.
-For easy viewing, install the Swagger UI Console extension for Chrome.

 ## Usage

 Once the API is spun up, POST requests can be sent to the ```/api/v1.0/keys``` endpoint.
 See the following curl command for an example.